saajtak

 www.simonaa.media

-Simon Alexander-Adams is a multimedia artist and designer working within the intersection of music, visual arts and technology.
-He specializes in real-time generative art, interactive installations and audiovisual performances.
-He is inspired by the emergent patterns found in nature and uses complex systems to simulate natural phenomena in the pursuit of organic textures and surprising interactions.
+Simon Alexander-Adams is a multimedia artist and designer specializing in real-time generative art, interactive installations and audiovisual performances.
+He is perhaps best known for his daily generative art sketching practice of over six years under the name Polyhop.
+He is inspired by the emergent patterns found in nature and frequently uses complex systems to simulate natural phenomena in the pursuit of organic textures and surprising interactions.
 He also draws on a love of fractals and geometry, science fiction and glitch art (the aesthetics of failure.)

 Jonathan Barahal Taylor // Drums, Percussion, Composition/Production